janbodnar/Java-Advanced/web/security/tomcat/containerloginform/README.md

 The example demonstrates how to use container-based login form in Tomcat.
+The user is defined in `tomcat-users.xml`.
 Need to add SSL support.